Lattice physics approaches for neural networks: Fundamentals

 \section{Fundamentals}

-To ensure formal consistency, we will refer to concepts and terminology that may seem obscure to the neuroscience reader.
-Our derivation replaces continuous spacetime with a discrete lattice, transforming fields into variables defined on lattice sites at discrete lattice time steps.
-More formally, we propose a lattice field theory\cite{Wilson1974,Balian1974,Lee1983,Lee1987,Parisi1989,Wiese2009,Gupta2011,Zohar2015,ParottoQCD2018,FaccioliSFT,Magnifico2021,Buice2007,Buice2013,Fagerholm2021,Gosselin2022,Halverson2022,Tiberi2022,Gornitz1992,Deutsch2004,Singh2020,Franchini2023} (LFT), the reference computational approach used in QFTs to tackle numerical simulations in regimes where analytical techniques are not feasible.
+Our derivation replaces continuous spacetime with a discrete lattice, transforming fields into variables defined on lattice sites at discrete time steps.
+More formally, we propose a lattice field theory\cite{Buice2007,Buice2013,Wilson1974,Wiese2009,Gupta2011,Zohar2015,Parotto2018, Magnifico2021,Gornitz1992,Peretto2004,Deutsch2004,Singh2020, Franchini2023,Peretto1984,Schneidman2006,Meshulam2024,Qiu2014,BardellaLFT2024} (LFT), the reference computational approach used in QFTs to tackle numerical simulations in regimes where analytical techniques are not feasible.
 Many authors\cite{Lee1983,Lee1987,Hooft2014,Rovelli1995} have agreed that expressing physical theories in these terms still guarantees the symmetries and conservation laws of continuous formulations.
-The lattice Lagrangian formalism itself has been studied by multiple authors\cite{Craciun1996,Bourdin2013,Gubbiotti1,Gubbiotti2}.
-Writing the action of a neural network using a LFT formalism requires the following simple considerations.
-In computational neuroscience, the accepted view is that the elementary blocks of the neuronal code are electrical impulses called action potentials, or spikes.
+The lattice Lagrangian formalism itself has been studied by multiple authors\cite{DAmbrosio2019,Grimmer2022,Craciun1996,Bourdin2013,Gubbiotti2019,Gubbiotti2020}.
+Here, we illustrate the formalism and the basic principles for binary activity, but the arguments can be readily extended to any real-valued signal so as to include the most common neurophysiological measures (Local Field Potentials - LFP -, Multi Unit Acitvity - MUA -, etc..).
+More formally, this means that our treatment can account for any Potts-like model with multi-spin interactions.
+Writing the action $\mathscr{A}$ of a neural network using the LFT formalism requires the following simple considerations.\\In computational neuroscience, the accepted view is that the elementary blocks of the neuronal code are electrical impulses called action potentials, or spikes.
 A neuron emits a spike when it reaches the threshold integration of the electrochemical inputs from other neurons.
-Hence, by assigning 0 to no spike and 1 to a spike, we can assume that the functional role of a neuron can be described by a binary variable\cite{BardellaLFT2024} whose support is $\Gamma:=\left\{ 0,1\right\}$.
-Despite its simplicity, this reflects a vast range of complex interactions in a concise form.
-We then note that, being intrinsically discrete objects, a set of $N$ neurons can be arbitrarily mapped\cite{BardellaLFT2024} onto the ordered set of lattice vertices $V:=\left\{ 1\leq i\leq N\right\}$.
-If we record the activity of the $N$ neurons for a time $T$, we can map the time blocks onto the vertex set $S:=\left\{ 1\leq\alpha\leq T\right\}$.
-The natural temporal ordering crucially fixes the map between time intervals and $\alpha\in S$.
-The preservation of time ordering is a key feature of our field theoretic approach and is reminiscent of the time-ordered product of field operators used in QFT\cite{LSZ1955}. $T$ can be appropriately discretized according to the minimum time $\tau$ between two computational operations of the neuron.
-It is convenient to choose the smallest possible value for $\tau$, i.e., the typical duration of a spike: $\tau\approx 1ms$.
-In this way, since for neural computation, scales below this $\tau$ can be neglected, no temporal information is lost.
-Neurophysiologists may have noted that $\tau$ is related to the refractory period, which thus yields the minimum relevant time scale, a natural clock time for the system.
-Indeed, within a $\tau\approx 1ms$, the $i$-th neuron can be reasonably assumed to be either silent (0) or active (1), and its activity at time $\alpha$ expressed with a binary variable $\varphi_{i}^{\alpha}$.
-The network activity, can then be represented with a binary array $\Omega$ of $N$ rows and $T$ columns that we call \textit{kernel}:\cite{Franchini2023}
+Hence, by assigning 0 to no spike and 1 to a spike, we can assume that the functional role of a neuron can be described by a binary variable\cite{BardellaLFT2024} whose support is Despite its simplicity, this reflects a vast range of complex biochemical interactions in a concise form.
+We then note that, being intrinsically discrete objects, a set of $N$ neurons can be arbitrarily mapped\cite{BardellaLFT2024} onto the ordered set of lattice vertices